What to Do When You Buy a Horse

 How Will Your Farm Integrate Your Horse to the Herd?

 Knowing what the barn managers plan is to introduce your new horse to the herd will make it less stressful for all involved.
-Knowing what to expect, voicing concerns and clear communication about transitioning your horse to the new facility will make it less stressful for everyone involved.
+Knowing what to expect, voicing concerns, and clear communication about transitioning your horse to the new facility will make it less stressful for everyone involved.

 Will your horse need to be quarantined before meeting other horses or will he get to meet them right away?
 Each farm does things their own way, and there is no right or wrong way really.
-Different things work best at different places.
+Different things work best in different places.
 You as the new horse owner need to find out these things, be aware and be open to communicating any concerns you might have.

 How Fit Is the Horse?